guilhermefeitosa66/tpt/README.md

 # TPT - Terminal Presentation Tool

-A simple tool for displaying presentations on the terminal written in Ruby
+A simple tool for displaying presentations from *.md files (Markdown) on the terminal written in Ruby with much love ❤️

 ## Requirements